TAMS-Group/chordophone_exploration/README.md

+# Pluck and Play:

-# Demo flow
+## Demo flow (at TAMS' lab)

 ### Startup the framework

 - launch and calibrate regular PR2
+- tape plectra to fingertips
 - move Guzheng in front of PR2, connect microphone through USB soundcard to basestation
-- tape plectra to fingertips
 - `mountpr2.sh` on basestation to share workspace between c1 and basestation
 - launch `all.launch` (which launches nodes on both basestation and c1)
 - launch `rviz.launch` on basestation for a pre-setup visualization

-- run `rosrun tams_pr2_guzheng cli` somewhere and look through `help` for available commands.
+- run `rosrun tams_pr2_guzheng cli`.
-  It provides a command line with various commands to control the framework.
+  It provides a command line with various commands to control the framework (see `help` for more information).
-  Everything can be done outside the CLI as well with higher granularity, but it's a useful entry point.
+  Everything can be done outside the CLI as well with finer granularity, but it's a useful entry point.

 ### Teach-in initial guesses for string position

-- move MoveIt joint model group `manipulation` to `guzheng_initial` `cli: goto initial`, or `goto_guzheng_initial.sh` on basestation)
+- move MoveIt joint model group `manipulation` to named state `guzheng_initial`, `cli: goto initial`
+- activate mannequin mode, `cli: mannequin`
-- activate mannequin mode (afterwards optionally set the head back to default position controller via `hold_head_still.sh` on basestation)
+  - very optional: set the head back to default position controller via `hold_head_still.sh` on basestation to keep it fixed
-  `cli: mannequin`
-- teach-in string plucking until all strings appear roughly in the right spot
+- teach-in string plucking until all strings appear roughly in the right location
-- disable mannequin mode & go back to `guzheng_initial`
-  `cli: mannequin off` & `cli: goto initial`
+- disable mannequin mode & go back to `guzheng_initial`, `cli: mannequin off` & `cli: goto initial`

 ### Geometry exploration

-throughout geometry exploration, optionally run `rqt_reconfigure` on `fingertips`, `guzheng`, and `plectrum_poses` to adjust detection thresholds, timing, Cartesian plectrum poses, and string reconstruction options as dynamic calibration steps.
+throughout geometry exploration, optionally run `rqt_reconfigure` on `fingertips`, `guzheng`, and `plectrum_poses` namespaces to adjust detection thresholds, clock offsets, Cartesian plectrum poses, and string reconstruction options as dynamic calibration steps.

-- explore geometry of demonstrated strings, e.g., `cli: explore_geometry`
+- explore geometry of demonstrated strings, e.g., `cli: explore_geometry [a4 fis5 ...]`
-  `roslaunch tams_pr2_guzheng explore.launch strategy:=geometry string:=all`
-  (there are various parameters)
 - notice that you have to confirm trajectory execution at first in the RvizVisualToolsGui as breakpoints are added before actual execution.
 Confirming with `continue` will drop further questions.
-- disable string fitter once you are happy with the current result (dynamic reconfigure `active` flag) `cli: fit_strings off`
+- disable string fitter once you are happy with the current result (dynamic reconfigure `active` flag), `cli: fit_strings off`
-- optionally store current geometry (`guzheng/string_fitter/store_to_file` service) `cli: store_strings_to_file`
+- optionally store current geometry (`guzheng/string_fitter/store_to_file` service), `cli: store_strings_to_file`

 ### Dynamics exploration

-- Explore Dynamics through Active Valid Pluck Exploration `cli: explore_dynamics` or, e.g., `cli: explore_dynamics 1.0 d6 b5 a5`
+- Explore Dynamics through Active Valid Pluck Exploration, `cli: explore_dynamics` or, e.g., `cli: explore_dynamics 1.0 d6 d5 d4` to restrict to specific strings and inward (1.0) or outward (-1.0) direction
-  or, e.g., `explore_dynamics d5`
-  or `roslaunch tams_pr2_guzheng explore.launch strategy:=avpe string:=all direction:=0.0`

 ### Reproduction

-- Make the gathered plucks available for playing
+- After exploration, make the gathered plucks available for playing, `cli: use_explored_plucks` careful, this will overwrite the current plucks db if it exists
-  `mv $(rospack find tams_pr2_guzheng)/data/plucks_explore.json $(rospack find tams_pr2_guzheng)/data/plucks.json`

-- start the module that receives onset lists (`music_perception/Piece`) and builds plucking paths `rosrun tams_pr2_guzheng play_piece.py`
+- start the module that receives pieces (`music_perception/Piece`) to play and builds/executes plucking paths, `cli: start_play_piece`

+### Demos

-- E.g., run repeat after me demo node that listens to note onsets and will try to imitate melodies `rosrun tams_pr2_guzheng repeat_after_me.py`
+- run repeat after me demo node that listens for note onsets from the microphone and will try to imitate melodies, `cli: repeat_after_me`

+- play note sequences, `cli: play a4 fis5 d6` (each optionally followed with `:loudness` in range 1-127)

-# Information Structure
+## Information Structure

-## Raw Inputs

 ### Native PR2